arurangi/adventura/README.md

 ## The data <a name="data"></a>
 > **What am I given?**

 The minilibx library.
 It helps me with the graphics.

-Contents
+It contains:
 - source code in C to create the mlx library
 - man pages (in man/ directory)
 - a test program (in test/ directory) is built with the library